 How To Make Vegan Pad Thai 🇹🇭 Order our new cookbook ONE POT VEGAN 👉 sovegan.co/opva This classic dish perfectly sums up why we absolutely adore Thai food.
 Pad thai is all about fresh ingredients, vibrant flavours and – when it’s done right – it’s unbelievably delicious.
 It’s traditionally made using fish sauce, so it’s practically impossible to recreate a truly authentic version using vegan ingredients.
 But that doesn’t stop us trying!Posted by So Vegan on Friday, 4 September 2020

 Vegan Pad ThaiBen, So Vegan This classic dish really does sum up why we absolutely adore Thai food.
-Fresh, vibrant and – when it’s done right –… Print This
+Fresh, vibrant and - when it's done right - unbelievably delicious.
+Print This

 - 150g / 5.3oz dry rice noodles